Vermicompost: Nutrient levels

 Commercial vermicomposters test and may amend their products to produce consistent quality and results.
 Because the small-scale and home systems use a varied mix of feedstocks, the nitrogen, phosphorus, and potassium (NPK) content of the resulting vermicompost will also be inconsistent.
 NPK testing may be helpful before the vermicompost or tea is applied to the garden.

 In order to avoid over-fertilization issues, such as nitrogen burn, vermicompost can be diluted as a tea 50:50 with water, or as a solid can be mixed in 50:50 with potting soil.

 Additionally, the mucous layer created by worms which surrounds their castings allows for a "time release" effect, meaning not all nutrients are released at once.
 This also reduces the risk of burning the plants, as is common with the use and overuse of commercial fertilizers.

 Application examples

 Vermicomposting is widely used in North America for on-site institutional processing of food scraps, such as in hospitals, universities, shopping malls, and correctional facilities.
 Vermicomposting is used for medium-scale on-site institutional organic material recycling, such as for food scraps from universities and shopping malls.
 It is selected either as a more environmentally friendly choice than conventional disposal, or to reduce the cost of commercial waste removal.

-From 20 July 2020, State Government of Chhattisgarh India started buying cow dung under "Godhan Nyay Yojana" Scheme.
+From 20 July 2020, the State Government of Chhattisgarh India started buying cow dung under the "Godhan Nyay Yojana" Scheme.
 Cow dung procured under this scheme will be utilised for the production of vermicompost fertilizer.